imalitavakoli/learn-frontend-env-setup/README.md

 - **[Spell Right](https://marketplace.visualstudio.com/items?itemName=ban.spellright)**: This extension is developed by *Bartosz Antosik* and it is a multilingual, offline and lightweight spellchecker.

 - **[Bookmarks](https://marketplace.visualstudio.com/items?itemName=alefragnani.Bookmarks)**: This extension is developed by *Alessandro Fragnani* and it let's you mark lines and jump to them.
 (After installing the extension, then you can open the Command Palette and type "Bookmarks" to see all of the extension's shortcuts)

+- **[Path Intellisense](https://marketplace.visualstudio.com/items?itemName=christian-kohler.path-intellisense)**: This extension is developed by *Christian Kohler* and it autocompletes filenames when you're trying to write a path to a file in your codes.

+- **[EditorConfig for VS Code](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig)**: This extension is developed by *EditorConfig* and it adds EditorConfig support for VS Code.
+EditorConfig helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
+(After installing the extension, while you have opened your project's folder in the editor, you can create a new `.editorconfig` file via the Explorer sidebar's context menu by right-clicking in the folder where you'd like it to be and selecting `Generate .editorconfig`.)

+- **[ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)**: This extension is developed by *Microsoft* and it integrates ESLint JavaScript into VS Code.

+- **[Continue Inline Comments](https://marketplace.visualstudio.com/items?itemName=val.vscode-continue-inline-comments)**: This extension is developed by *Val* and it automatically continues inline comments in your codes, when you type a line that starts with `//` and then press `enter` to continue writing your comments in a new line.

 - **[Atom One Light Theme](https://marketplace.visualstudio.com/items?itemName=akamud.vscode-theme-onelight)**: This extension is developed by *Mahmoud Ali* and enables the One Light Theme based on Atom.
 (I personally love this theme because I think it's clean and beautiful)